Marriage & Relationship Counselling can Help You Create a Healthy Relationship

 Finances and parenting can cause some of the most volatile and damaging arguments for couples and yet it is often the emotional attachment to these subjects that causes problems, not the differences themselves.
 I can work with you to get to the heart of the issues and find solutions that suit you both.

 - Life changes

 Throughout life we face challenge after challenge as we negotiate the different stages of our life.
-From first meeting your partner, negotiating marriage and living arrangements, children, schooling, teenagers, through to the empty nest and retirement.
+From first meeting your partner, negotiating marriage and living arrangements, children, schooling, teenagers, divorce, through to the empty nest and retirement.
 Navigating through these stages together and keeping your relationship satisfying and rewarding can be difficult and a real challenge at times.

 If you or your partner are struggling with any of these stages, don’t leave it until the relationship is in a poor state.
 Use counselling as a tool to help you work through them and maintain a satisfying relationship with your partner.